Ministry and Intercultural Studies Concentrations

 The following concentrations are available in the Ministry and Youth and Emerging Adult (YEA) Studies majors:

-Nonprofit Leadership: Students complete a minimum of 20 credits with the goal of gaining essential skills in relational leadership, managerial leadership, and missional leadership so that they can work in either local church or nonprofit contexts.
-Classes include Management, Introduction to Entrepreneurship, and Principles of Marketing.
+Nonprofit Leadership: Students complete a minimum of 12 credits with the goal of gaining essential skills in relational leadership, managerial leadership, and missional leadership so that they can work in either local church or nonprofit contexts.
+Classes include Foundations of Accounting & Finance, Business as Mission, Foundations of Nonprofit Leadership, and Grant Writing, Human Resource Management, Principles of Marketing and/or Nonprofit PR.

-Social Justice: Students complete a minimum of 20 credits with the goal of preparing them with the theological and practical understandings that are needed to act mercifully and love justly in a broken world.
-Required classes include Theology for Social Engagement, Social Justice, Race and Ethnicity in America, and Urban Community Development.
+Social Justice: Students complete a minimum of 12 credits with the goal of preparing them with the theological and practical understandings that are needed to act mercifully and love justly in a broken world.
+Classes include Theology for Social Engagement, Race and Ethnicity in America, and Social Justice.

 Intercultural Studies Concentrations